Azure/azure-service-operator/docs/hugo/content/introduction/metrics.md

 # ASOv2 Metrics

 Prometheus metrics are exposed for ASOv2 which can be helpful in diagnosability and tracing.
-The metrics exposed fall into two groups: Azure based metrics and reconciler metrics (from `controller-runtime`).
+The metrics exposed fall into two groups: Azure based metrics, and reconciler metrics (from `controller-runtime`).

 ## Toggling the metrics